Rayla

-Rayla is a fictional character in the American–Canadian fantasy computer-animated web television series The Dragon Prince, which has been aired on Netflix since 2018.
-The character was created by the show's co-creators Aaron Ehasz and Justin Richmond, and is voiced by Paula Burrows.
+Rayla is a fictional character who serves as one of the main protagonists of the Netflix animated fantasy television series The Dragon Prince.
+She is voiced by Paula Burrows.

-Rayla is introduced as a prodigy, 15 year-old Moonshadow Elf assassin, and the apprentice and protégé of veteran Moonshadow elven assassin Runaan.
-Sent on a mission to avenge the Dragon King and Prince, she ends up siding with the human princes and half-brothers Callum and Ezran in order to deliver the Dragon Prince back to his mother after learning that the Dragon Prince’s egg was not destroyed.
-Over the course of the series, Rayla and Callum develop a romantic relationship that becomes strained due her two-year absence on his fifteenth birthday.
+Rayla is introduced as a prodigy Moonshadow Elf assassin and the protégé of veteran assassin Runaan.
+Sent on a mission to avenge the death of the king of the dragons, she ultimately joins forces with the human princes Callum and Ezran to deliver the egg of the Dragon Prince back to his mother.
+Throughout the series, Rayla and Callum develop a romantic relationship.

 Storylines

 Background

-Rayla is born on the 31 of July to Lain and Tiadrin.
-However, her parents are later recruited into the Dragonguard, an elite force of elven warriors sworn to protect the egg of the Dragon Prince.
-As a result, she was taken in by the assassin Runaan and his husband Ethari.
-For years, Runaan trains Rayla to be an assassin like himself.
+Rayla was born on the 31 July to the warriors Lain and Tiadrin.
+However, her parents were later recruited into the Dragonguard, an elite force of eight warriors, recruited from the various elfin races, who are sworn to protect the egg of the Dragon Prince, as he was the first dragonling hatched in millennia.
+As a result, she was taken in by the head assassin Runaan and his husband Ethari, an expert craftsman.
+For years, Runaan trains Rayla to be an assassin like himself, to protect those she holds most dear.

-Four months before the start of the series, the Dragon King, Avizandum is slain by King Harrow and Lord Viren.
+Four months before the start of the series, Avizandum, the King of the Dragons and Archdragon of the Sky is slain by King Harrow and Lord Viren by a powerful dark magic spell.
 Frightened by this, the Dragonguard abandon their duty, apparently including Rayla's parents.
-This allows Viren to supposedly destroy the egg of the Dragon Prince.
-Ashamed of her parents' alleged cowardice, Rayla joins a small group of assassin on a mission to avenge the Dragon King and prince by killing Harrow and his son Ezran.
+This allows Lord Viren to supposedly destroy the egg of the Dragon Prince.
+Ashamed of her parents' alleged cowardice, Rayla joins a small group of assassins on a mission to avenge Avizandum by killing King Harrow and his heir, Crown Prince Ezran.